 In Western rites SS Philip and James have been honoured together as the relics of both Apostles were placed together in the confessio of the Church of the Apostles in Rome at its consecration in the sixth century.
-The anniversary of this, the church's dedication in 560, is May 1st.
+The anniversary of this, the church's dedication in 560, is May 1st and so the feast of two Apostles has graced this day in Western Kalendars for nearly 1500 years.
 St. Philip, tradition tells us, was from Bethsaida.
 He was crucified at Hierapolis in Phrygia.
 St. James the Less was from Cana and was the first bishop of Jerusalem.
 St. Paul says (Galatians 1:19) 'I did not see any apostle except James the brother of the Lord'.
 St. James was cast from the pediment of the Temple on the orders of the Jewish High Priest and then clubbed to death.

 At Mattins there are the usual three nocturns.
 The invitatory is Regem Apostolorum Dominum Venite adoremus, the antiphons Stabunt justi etc and the Psalms are from the Common of Apostles.
 In the first nocturn the lessons are the Incipit of letter of St. James from the fourth Sunday after Easter.
+(Readers of the Ordo please forgive the compiler's gross error today!)
 These lessons are followed by the responsories from the Common, Beatus vir, qui metuit Dominum, alleluia etc. In the second nocturn the lessons are proper to the feast.
 The Gospel in the third nocturn is from St. John and the pericope contains the passage where the LORD tells St. Philip that if he wishes to see the Father to see Him and that in the Father's house there are many mansions.
 The Te Deum is sung.